Fenugreek A Beneficial Herb, Spice And Amazing Medicine

 Preparations of fenugreek can help to recharge and re-develop appetite.

 The essential oils, bitter substances, and flavor in the fenugreek seeds promote the flow of bile and gastric juices and thus stimulate the appetite.
-This is particularly helpful in people with eating disorders convalescent people and in elderly people whose taste and appetite sensation has already regressed.
+This is particularly helpful in people with eating disorders, convalescent people, and elderly people whose taste and appetite sensations have already regressed.
 The simple dosing is here: a tablespoon of fenugreek seeds soaked in water and taken before a meal.

 Drugs should only be used if they are prescribed by a doctor.